hall-jm/theseus/docs/adrs/ADR-0001-style-guide.md

 - Governance ADRs are defined by:
   - class: `governance`
   - scope: `cli|engine|services|other` (single)
+    - proposed new scopes: `parser|validator`
+  - subscope: future granularity to avoid having a giant `cli` governance ADR forever
   - supersedes: chain must be linear
-  - subscope: future granularity to avoid having a giant `cli` governance ADR forever
 - Each domain scope **MUST** have exactly one active governance ADR via linear supersession chain
 - Cross-scope conflicts resolved by Domain Scope mapping above
 - **Transitional**: ADR-0001 §0 acts as default governance **only until** the first scope-specific Governance ADR for that domain is **Accepted**.
 Upon acceptance, §0 ceases to govern that scope. *(review_by: 2026-03-01)*